 Founder

 Sinclair is a passionate environmentalist and strong believer in the power of civil society to deliver communal good.
-Having graduated with an Honours Degree in Environmental Science from Aberdeen University, he selected to stay in Aberdeen to establish his career in sustainability and community development.
-Sinclair has ten years’ experience managing and delivering policy, strategy and projects at local to EU level on a range of themes, including community empowerment and sustainable energy.
-He now leads a team of 18 strategically focused public sector environment & sustainability professionals, focusing on protecting and enhancing the built and natural environment in, around and beyond Aberdeen.
+Having graduated with an Honours Degree in Environmental Science from Aberdeen University, they selected to stay in Aberdeen to establish their career in sustainability and community development.
+Sinclair has many years experience co-creating and delivering policy, strategy and projects at local to European level on a range of themes, including community empowerment and sustainable energy.
+Sinclair now leads a team of strategically focused public sector environment & sustainability professionals, focusing on protecting and enhancing the built and natural environment in, around and beyond Aberdeen.

-Sinclair also dedicates most of his spare time to encouraging and supporting communities in Aberdeen, including in his home of Donside Village, to co-create strong community structures aiming to develop and deliver community ambitions, as evidenced by his founding roles in Donside Community Association and Aberdeen Community Energy, as well as other projects.
+Sinclair also dedicates much of their spare time to encouraging and supporting communities in Aberdeen, including in their home of Donside Village, to co-create strong community structures aiming to develop and deliver community ambitions, as evidenced by founding roles in Donside Village Community SCIO and ACE, as well as other projects.

-Sinclair brings all of his collective experience and boundless enthusiasm to his role as Director of Aberdeen Community Energy.
+Sinclair brings all of this collective experience and boundless enthusiasm to the role of Director of ACE.

 Jane Fullerton